 Read our full Destiny 2 review

-Before Fortnite took over the collective conscious of gaming, Overwatch was king.
+Before Fortnite took over the collective consciousness of gaming, Overwatch was king.
 The class-based first-person shooter from Blizzard features some of the best strategic shooter gameplay around.
-An ever-evolving list of heroes, now tallying at 31, and frequent adjustments to the meta keeps the team-based gameplay fresh.
+An ever-evolving list of heroes and frequent adjustments to the meta keeps the team-based gameplay fresh.
 Seasonal events such as the Summer Games, Halloween Terror, Winter Wonderland, and Lunar New Year have kept the community engaged with the hero shooter for more than three years.

-While Overwatch has lost some of its thunder in the past year or so, it’s still one of the most popular esports games to watch today.
+While Overwatch has lost some of its thunder in the past year or so, it’s still one of the most popular esports games to watch today, and that’ll only continue once Overwatch 2 releases.
 You can dive in on PS4, Xbox One, and PC.
 Be careful, though, you’ll log 1,000 hours before you know it.

 Read our full Overwatch review